ebrady1/PillarKata/Readme.md

 ```

 ## Building

-To build the program an all test suites:
+To build the program and all test suites:
 ```
 cd RomanNumeralCalc
 make            - Makes all